 All elevators are accessible.

-For special housing arrangements, Residential Programs and Services requires that students complete and submit a Medical Verification Form.
+Residential Programs and Services requires that students complete and submit a Medical Verification Form.
 Please review the Residential Programs and Services website for further information related to Housing Accommodations.

 A service animal is an accommodation and, by ADA law, is now defined as "a service dog that is specifically trained to provide discrete services that their owner is unable to do/provide for him or herself."